 Another way to preserve your fresh harvest of basil leaves is to dry them in dehydrator or a warm oven, then crush or grind them up and fill a spice jar for your pantry.
 I use my mini food processor to crush the leaves for my spice rack, but you can also buy an herb grinder too.
 Like I said, dried basil leaves don’t retain their flavor as well as they do when you freeze them… but it still adds a nice flavor and aroma to your favorite dishes.
 Plus it helps to keep my spice rack full!

-You could also make a batch of garden fresh pesto with your basil leaves, and freeze that for later use.
+You could also make a batch of garden fresh basil pesto with your basil leaves, and freeze that for later use.
 Pesto freezes just as well as basil leaves do (you can also use the herb freezer trays or mini ice cube trays to freeze pesto in perfect portions for cooking!).

 Harvesting and storing basil leaves for winter use is well worth the effort.
 (Trust me, you will thank me later!)
 Before you store your basil though, make sure you enjoy a fresh capris salad (with tomatoes, fresh mozzarella cheese and balsamic vinegar… heavenly!!).
 Or drop a few fresh leaves into your favorite pasta dish or salad.
 Trust me, you’ll want to savor that amazing flavor because there’s nothing else like it.

 More Posts About Harvesting Food From Your Garden

 - When To Harvest Onions From Your Garden